izikeros/blog/content/posts/notes/refactoring_static_method_or_function_dillema.md

 ---
-Title: Improving Code Maintainability - When to Use Standalone Functions Over Static Methods in Python
-Slug: improving-code-maintainability-when-to-use-standalone-functions-over-static
+Category: note
 Date: 2024-06-22
 Modified: 2024-06-22
+Slug: improving-code-maintainability-when-to-use-standalone-functions-over-static
 Status: published
+Summary: In Python, use standalone functions over static methods when functionality is independent of classes to improve code organization, reuse, testing, and maintainability.
+ai_summary: true
+Title: Improving Code Maintainability - When to Use Standalone Functions Over Static Methods in Python
 tags:
   - python
   - function